Glasgow

 MTB: Clyde Valley

-Located near Wishaw at the south east side of the city are mountain bike trails that are naturally formed and maintained to keep the area in good condition.
+Located near Wishaw on the southeast side of the city are mountain bike trails that are naturally formed and maintained to keep the area in good condition.
 The route offers riders many opportunities to explore this natural beauty while they challenge themselves on the circuit.
-Another option not too far away from the city.
+Another option is not too far away from the city.

 Conclusion